texas-mcallen-mission/sheetCore/README.md

 # sheetCore

+***This is currently suuper beta.
+Do not expect anything from it to work properly yet!
+There's a ton of stuff left to do still!***

 ## What even is this for?

  This is home to the TMM Key Indicator Tracking System's Google Sheet interface.
 Used in the key-indicator-system, ``kiHLA 2``, and some other small projects.